This week we needed to send a message between two boards. Sounds simple enough, right?

 Let's be honest - it didn't work the first time.
 We had to debug a few things:

 When we finally got it working, it was pretty satisfying.
-Press one button, both LEDs light up almost instantly.
+Press one button on the other board, the LED light up which is connected to the other board.
 The communication was fast and reliable.

 Communication Method | Good stuff | Not so good stuff |